Skip to main content

 Merry Christmas, my love.

-I know people talk about lights, gifts and perfect holiday moments, but the part I keep coming back to is much simpler: I get to share this season with you.
+People talk about lights, gifts, and perfect holiday moments, but what I keep coming back to is much simpler: I get to share this season with you.

-You make ordinary days feel easier.
-You make busy days feel less heavy.
-And when Christmas comes around, I notice it even more in the small things: the way we laugh in the kitchen, the way you remember details, the way home feels warmer when you are in it.
+You make ordinary days feel easier and busy days lighter.
+When Christmas comes around, I notice it even more: in the way we laugh in the kitchen, the details you remember, and how home feels warmer with you in it.

-I hope this Christmas gives you a little of what you give me all year: comfort, joy, and the feeling of being deeply loved.
+I hope this Christmas gives you a bit of what you give me all year: comfort, joy, and the feeling of being deeply loved.

 Merry Christmas.
 I’m so grateful for you.